Anti-Fraud Policy

 12) Cooperation and Disclosures

-13) Governing Law; Precedence
+13) Governing Law and Precedence

-This Policy is governed by the laws of the Republic of Ecuador.
-Disputes related to this Policy shall be resolved in the competent courts of Guayaquil, Ecuador, unless mandatory consumer rules apply.
+Any dispute relating to this Policy shall be resolved in the competent courts of Guayaquil, Ecuador, unless mandatory law requires otherwise.

 14) Policy Updates